AutumnRivers/heirloom/README.md

 **Q: Why am I being asked for admin privelages when installing (game)?**

 A: Some games require prerequisites to be installed.
 You know, things like DirectX.
 You can't install these without elevated privelages, so yeah, that's why you're being asked.
+(NOTE: This does not happen yet (afaik), but it will in the future)

 **Q: Can I add games to my library from here?**